• Home

 The local mechanic is more familiar with his customer base, the types of cars his customers drive and he has the ability and interest in developing a relationship with each individual he comes in contact with.
 He is also more apt to be honest about whether a particular repair is necessary or if it can be done at all.
 He is not likely to risk his business or reputation doing unnecessary repairs just to make a dollar.
 Word of mouth carries a great deal of weight and it doesn’t take but one unhappy customer to damage a business.

 Using a family owned repair shop allows both the business and customer to develop a sense of trust that is hard to find these days.
-If something is not repaired correctly, on time and in accordance with the original cost quote, your redress would not include having to deal with a corporate structure that can be confusing and irritating, you can have a face to face and come to a mutually satisfactory resolution and still be friends.
+If something is not repaired correctly, on time, and in accordance with the original cost quote, your redress would not include having to deal with a corporate structure that can be confusing and irritating.
+You can have a face to face with a family owned repair shop and come to a mutually satisfactory resolution and still be friends.

 Filed Under: Car Maintenance Tagged With: Auto Repair Shop